 Sleep (duration, quality, timing)

 Sleep is the most universal biological-reset process in mammals, yet it is routinely shortened and degraded in modern populations.
-In the context of aging biology, sleep is both a diagnostic window (poor sleep quality is an early and sensitive marker of neurodegeneration and systemic inflammaging) and an interventionally tractable target — structured behavioral interventions (CBT-i, light hygiene, chronotype alignment, CPAP for obstructive apnea) demonstrably improve sleep architecture, inflammatory markers, and emerging biological-age signals.
-Lifespan extension from improved sleep has not been demonstrated in a controlled trial, but the mechanistic case — glymphatic clearance of neurotoxic waste, suppression of HPA-axis-driven cortisol, overnight immune reset — is among the strongest in aging biology.
+In the context of aging biology, sleep is both a diagnostic window (poor sleep quality is an early and sensitive marker of neurodegeneration and systemic inflammaging) and an interventionally tractable target — structured behavioral interventions (CBT-i, light hygiene, chronotype alignment, CPAP for obstructive apnea) demonstrably improve sleep architecture and established clinical outcomes.
+Lifespan extension from improved sleep has not been demonstrated in a controlled trial.
+Proposed aging mechanisms include state-dependent brain-fluid transport, HPA-axis regulation, and immune modulation, but their contributions to long-term human outcomes are not established.

 Sleep architecture